amiculum-digital/styleguide/css/README.md

   * `.listing-card__title` is an “element” and represents a descendant of `.listing-card` that helps compose the block as a whole.
   * `.listing-card--featured` is a “modifier” and represents a different state or variation on the `.listing-card` block.

-**The Namespaces**, BEM has already provided great clarity to the classes and adding namespaces on top will bring BEM up another notch that give rich meaning in our HTML.
+**Namespaces**, BEM has already provided great clarity to the classes and adding namespaces on top will bring BEM up another notch that give rich meaning in our HTML.
 This level of clarity will gives the team greater confidence when reworking existing markup, and helps us to make better and more informed decisions.
 With this concept self-documenting, transparent UI code are achieved through namespacing.

-Below are the 3 namespaces used within the team and its brief description:
+Below are some of namespaces used within the team and its brief description:

   * `o-`: Signify that something is an Object, and that it may be used in any number of unrelated contexts to the one you can currently see it in.
 Making modifications to these types of class could potentially have knock-on effects in a lot of other unrelated places.
 Tread carefully.
   * `c-`: Signify that something is a Component.
 This is a concrete, implementation-specific piece of UI.
 All of the changes you make to its styles should be detectable in the context you’re currently looking at.
 Modifying these styles should be safe and have no side effects.